Particulars of International Applicants

 The Zentralstelle für ausländisches Bildungswesen, in English the National Academic Recognition and Information Center, is responsible for collecting information on the recognition of foreign educational insitutions.
 Detailed information can be found on anabin’s website (only available in German).

-What criteria does RWTH Aachen use to select future students?
+What criteria does RWTH use to select future students?

-Study places in courses of study with restricted admission will be allocated to applicants who have a sufficient TestAS on the basis of the average grade of their university entrance qualification.
-For courses of study with open admission on the other hand, all applicants who have a sufficient TestAS will be admitted.
+Places in courses of study with restricted admission will be allocated to applicants based on the average grade of their university entrance qualification.
+For courses of study with open admission, on the other hand, all applicants who have a sufficient average grade or sufficient TestAS score will be admitted.

 How do you check my eligibility for a Master course of study at RWTH?